abuklea/prompthub/.serena/memories/task_completion_workflow.md

 ## Post-Completion Actions

 ### Update Tracking Systems
-1. Mark task as complete in Archon (if available)
+1. Mark task as complete in Archon (when available)
 2. Update PRP documents if applicable
 3. Add completion notes to task
 4. Update task status to "review" or "done"